 Our current studies determine the mechanisms by which TNFa activates metastatic traits in breast tumor cells, and the way it collaborates with other pro-tumoral fators of the tumor microenvironment.
 The findings that will be obtained in this research will pin-point the molecular events affected by TNFa, the stage of disease in which they act and the way they can be circumvented by TNFa-targeting therapies.

-Can we use inflammatory chemokines and immune molecules for drug design in breast cancer?
+How can inflammatory molecules be used as a platform for drug design in breast cancer?

 When pathogenic threats are encountered by the host, inflammatory chemokines induce leukocyte migration to inflamed tissues, leading to pathogen clearance and tissue repair.
 However, the activities of inflammatory chemokines are not limited to the immune context and many of them promote breast cancer progression.
 In parallel, tumor-driven impairment of acquired immune activities prevents processes of immune surveillance from taking place.